St Mawgan in Pydar, Cornwall

 Outside the church is a 15th-century lantern cross.
 One side of the lantern head is carved with a Crucifixion scene and the other with a depiction of The Annunciation.
 Also in the churchyard is a memorial in the shape of a rowing boat, commemorating a tragic incident in 1843 when ten sailors froze to death in their boat.

 A quiet Cornish village is not the place you would think to look for an Oriental garden, but just a short stroll from the centre of the village is the Japanese Garden, begun in 1991 beside a garden centre shop.
-Within the Japanese Garden is a koi pond, a Zen garden for contemplation, a bamboo grove, and a bonsai nursery.
-The garden covers almost 2 acres and is well worth a visit if only to marvel at the wide variety of Oriental plants that thrive in the micro-climate of the sheltered Vale of Lanherne.
+Within the Japanese Garden are a koi pond, a Zen garden for contemplation, a bamboo grove, and a bonsai nursery.
+The garden covers almost two acres and is well worth a visit if only to marvel at the wide variety of Oriental plants that thrive in the micro-climate of the sheltered Vale of Lanherne.

 The village pub is The Falcon, a traditional country inn with darkened oak beams and a roaring fire in winter.
 The inn dates to at least 1758, though there were certainly older inns and breweries in the village.
 At that time it was known as The Gardener's Arms.
 During the mid-Victorian period, the landlord was Samuel Gilbert, famous as a wrestler.
 Mr Gilbert used the inn to stage wrestling matches.
 Around 1880 he changed the pub name to The Falcon, based on the coat of arms of the lords of the manor.